shsirk/linuxtools/README.md

 # linuxtools

-Few useful tools/scripts I wrote while working on fuzzing on linux.
+Few useful tools/scripts I wrote while fuzzing (things) on linux.

+If you want to use anything of it, use it on your own risk! ;)